 "People think financial literacy is a skill set, but it isn't.
 It's management, and if you can manage time, you can manage money," said Carroll.
-Freeman Capital classes are held in an unassuming building, obscured by a baseball scoreboard, on the prison's scoreboard, on the prison's Lower Yard.
-Ayanbadejo and Carroll sat in front of more than three dozen inmates and several community supporters of the program to have a conversation about successfully managing life "Anything I can do to make a difference, I'm all in," said Ayanbadejo.
+Freeman Capital classes are held in an unassuming building, obscured by a baseball scoreboard, on the prison's Lower Yard.
+Ayanbadejo and Carroll sat in front of more than three dozen inmates and several community supporters of the program to have a conversation about successfully managing "Anything I can do to make a difference, I'm all in," said Ayanbadejo.
 "I think there needs to be a reform because